 How to Prepare for Your Shed

 Purchasing a new shed is an exciting occasion.
 You’ve spent time carefully choosing everything from the style, size, and exterior colors, down to the interior details and accessories.
 As your shed delivery date draws near, it’s time to make sure your shed site prep checklist is complete.
-We’ve compiled a list of helpful tips and considerations as you prepare for your new shed.
+We’ve compiled a list of helpful tips and considerations to assist you as you prepare for your new shed.

 Whether a permit is needed or not depends on the size of the building and the location where the shed will be placed.
 Although most buildings under 120 square feet do not require a building permit, the only way to know for sure is to contact your City or Township to learn if there are regulations that apply to portable structures in your area.
 A site plan or building permit may be required.